 Date of birth: 1 August 1974

 Coaching career: AD Camacha, GD Chaves, SC Beira-Mar, SC Braga, Olympiacos FC, Sporting Clube de Portugal, AS Monaco FC

-• Played football at an amateur level during his youth and despite taking a passing interest in handball, it was always Jardim's intention to become a coach.
-As a result he studied physical education at the University of Madeira, and at 24 became the youngest Portuguese coach to obtain a UEFA A licence.
+• Played football at an amateur level during his youth and despite a passing interest in handball, it was always Jardim's intention to become a coach.
+Studied physical education at the University of Madeira, and at 24 became the youngest Portuguese coach to obtain a UEFA A licence.

 • Signed a three-year contract when he succeeded Domingos Paciência at Braga in 2011 but left after only one having guided the club to a third-placed finish, helped by a record-breaking 13 successive league wins at the turn of the year, and into the UEFA Europa League round of 16.

 • Confirmed as the new coach of Olympiacos in June 2012, putting pen to paper on a two-year contract, but dismissed the following January despite a ten-point lead in the league.
 Resurfaced at Sporting, leading the club to second place in the 2013/14 Portuguese Liga.

 • Subsequently succeeded Claudio Ranieri at Monaco, guiding the club to the UEFA Champions League quarter-finals in 2014/15, when they finished third in Ligue 1.
 Jardim and Monaco were third again the following season; that set up a remarkable run to the UEFA Champions League semi-finals in 2016/17, an attack-minded young side also winning Ligue 1 ahead of Paris Saint-Germain.